The La Vernia Heritage Museum

 “The Cotton-Pickin’ Truth About La Vernia”

-Illustrating the impact of cotton farming on the La Vernia area from 1848 – 1951, featuring a 38 minute documentary, “Hope In High Cotton.”
+Illustrating the impact of cotton farming on the La Vernia area from 1848 – 1951, featuring the documentary, “Hope In High Cotton.”

 Best time to see the exhibit?
 On YOUR time!
 Give us a call for an appointment!
 210-392-3281.
 We LOVE groups!